-The pitch did not have one blade of grass on it, and was so poor, I think the Horse of The Year show organisers would have deemed it unsuitable.
+The pitch appeared to be devoid of even a single blade of grass on it, and was so poor, I think that even the Horse of The Year show organisers would have deemed it unsuitable for their needs.

-Ireland had received some critisism from the press as a result of their “robust” play in earlier matches, and Wales were determined to face up to their aggression.
+Ireland had received some criticism from the press as a result of their “robust” play in earlier matches, and Wales were determined to face up to their aggression.

 The match began sensationally, within three minutes of introducing his team to the Prince, Brian Price floored Irish flanker, Noel Murphy with a punch that Henry Cooper would have been proud of.

-Later in the first half Irish hooker Ken Kennedy was also floored, resulting in captain Tom Kiernan threatening to take his team off the field, Gareth Edwards spoke to fellow “Lion” Kiernan,but the conversation is not suitable for print.
+Later in the first half Irish hooker Ken Kennedy was also floored, resulting in captain Tom Kiernan threatening to take his team off the field, Gareth Edwards spoke to fellow “Lion” Kiernan, but the content of that particular conversation is not suitable for print.

 Kiernan then kicked Ireland into an early lead, which Barry John levelled with a drop goal.